SauceLLC/sauce4zwift/README.md

 Arguments:
   --headless                      Run in headless mode.
 NOTE: All settings for
-                                  headless mode are seperate from normal mode.
+                                  headless mode are separated from normal mode.
   --main-username USERNAME        The main Zwift username (email)
                                   (env variable: MAIN_USERNAME)
                                   [REQUIRED]